diegtj2/diegtj2/README.md

 - 📈 Finances
 - 🔥 Innovations

-### With 4 years of accumulated knowledge in web development, I am now prepared for a new stage in my career.
+### With 4 years of accumulated knowledge in web development, I am now prepared for a next step.

 ## ⚙️ &nbsp;GitHub Analytics